Mexico's Carstens says ECB bond-buying will keep peso strong

 “In a way it helps because it keeps the peso relatively strong, and that obviously helps inflation,” he said.

-Mexico’s peso has fallen more than 11 percent against the U.S. dollar since early September due to a slump in world oil prices , even as inflation plunged below the central bank’s ceiling in early January.
+Mexico's peso MXN= has fallen more than 11 percent against the U.S. dollar since early September due to a slump in world oil prices LCOc1 CLc1, even as inflation plunged below the central bank's ceiling in early January.